-- Context-Aware Network Access Control: Is a policy-based method of granting access to network resources according to the current context of the user seeking access.
+- Context-Aware Network Access Control: This is a policy-based method of granting access to network resources according to the current context of the user seeking access.

-- Credential: An identifier employed by the user to gain access to a network such as the user’s password, public key infrastructure (PKI) certificate, or biometric information (fingerprint, iris scan).
+- Credential: An identifier employed by the user to gain access to a network such as a user’s password, public key infrastructure (PKI) certificate, or biometric information (fingerprint, iris scan).

 - De-Provisioning: The process of removing an identity from an ID repository and removing access privileges.

-- Digital Identity: The ID itself, including the description of the user and their access privileges.
+- Digital Identity: The ID of a person, including the description of the user and their access privileges.